Biodiversity: External Collaboration

 • *3

-Nationally Certified Sustainably Managed Natural Sites are areas where biodiversity conservation is being promoted through the support of private-sector initiatives.
+Nationally Certified Sustainably Managed Natural Sites are designated areas where biodiversity conservation is advanced through private-sector initiatives.

 Examples of Collaboration with International Organizations and NGOs